Route optimization is the quickest and easiest way for a last-mile delivery business to get more efficient routes and cut costs.

 Traffic considerations

 Who likes to be stuck in traffic?
-Dispatchers often have tribal knowledge of local traffic patterns.
+Dispatchers often have detailed knowledge of local traffic patterns.
 You can easily waste hours if you don't incorporate this in your route planning.

 Algorithms vs humans in route optimization